‘We’ve combined innovative technology with years of investment wisdom to create portfolios that can help your money grow.’ – Moneyfarm

-Moneyfarm is considered a so-called “robo-advisor” that aims to make investing more accessible for first-time investors and remove the hassle from investing for more experienced investors.
+Moneyfarm is considered a “robo-advisor” that aims to make investing more accessible for first-time investors and remove the hassle from investing for more experienced investors.
 Like other robo-advisors, Moneyfarm will ask you a series of questions during the signup process, which will help you to determine your personal risk profile and investment objectives.
 Moneyfarm will then automatically invest your money into a liquid, cost-efficient portfolio, which is suited to your financial goals.

 Benefits of a Moneyfarm Investment